DUNE-DAQ/daqsystemtest/config/long_window_readout/README.md

 * "output_paths" (in dataflow::apps) - this parameter should be set to a disk location that is local to the computer *and* has sufficient free space to handle an extra 10+ GB of data.
 The reason that it should be local is that otherwise the disk writing might be slow, and you may see problems with inhibitted triggers and timeouts at run stop time.

+The existing parameter values in the JSON file specify a trigger every 20 seconds, a readout window of 2 seconds, a TriggerRecord max window of 4 msec, and a dataflow token count of 1 (to avoid overloading the system with multiple triggers in flight).

 Here is the command that I used to fetch a file that has WIB data in it (to be used in generating emulated data):

 * `wget https://www.dropbox.com/s/9b1xtkjbkfyakij/frames_wib2.bin`